-Mathematics Standard students use mathematics to make informed decisions in their daily lives.
+Mathematics Standard students will develop their knowledge and understanding of how to work mathematically.
 Students develop understanding and competence in mathematics through real-world applications.
 These skills can be used in a range of concurrent HSC subjects.

 In Mathematics Standard 2 students extend their mathematical skills beyond Stage 5 without the in-depth knowledge of higher mathematics that the study of calculus would provide.
 This course prepares students for a wide range of educational and employment aspirations, including continuing their studies at a tertiary level.